protegeproject/webprotege/readme.md

    ```

 3. Browse to WebProtégé Settings page in a Web browser by navigating to [http://localhost:5000/#application/settings](http://localhost:5000/#application/settings)
     1. Define the `System notification email address` and `application host URL`
     2. Enable `User creation`, `Project creation` and `Project import`

-To stop WebProtégé and MongoDB:
+To stop WebProtégé, MongoDB and the Ganache test instance:

    ```bash
    docker-compose down